-President Obama Commutes More Sentences Than Last 10 Presidents Combined
+President Obama Grants Clemency & Commutes More Sentences Than Last 10 Presidents Combined

 Obama was once referred to as one of the least merciful in history, having ended his first term without making much use of his clemency power.
-In his second term, however, addressing the impact of the war on drugs, which many scholars say has significantly contributed to the country’s high levels of incarceration, became a major administration initiative.
+In his second term, however, addressing the impact of the war on drugs, which many say has significantly contributed to the country’s high levels of incarceration, has come front and center as a major administration initiative.

-The majority of the 111 individuals whose sentences were shortened on Tuesday had been imprisoned for drug trafficking offenses, including crack-cocaine and methamphetamine.
-Thirty five of the individuals who were granted clemency on Tuesday had been sentenced to life in prison for drug crimes.
+The majority of the individuals whose sentences were shortened had been imprisoned for drug trafficking offenses, including crack-cocaine and methamphetamine.
+Over 35 of the individuals who were granted clemency had been sentenced to life in prison for drug crimes.
 Many of the prisoners will be released by Dec.
 28, not long before the president is set to leave office.
 Some will stay behind bars until 2018.

 The early release of the prisoners, mostly low-level drug offenders, is part of Obama’s effort to correct what he views as unreasonably long mandatory minimum sentences.
 Some date back decades, including 71-year-old Richard L. Reser of Sedgwick, Kan., who was given a 40-year sentence for dealing methamphatamine and firearm possession in 1989…